TripodiMarco/TripodiMarco/README.md

 I've done two different courses about this role and these are my...
 ## Tech Skills 🧑‍💻​
-🟢 Proficient in Excel (not same thing in VBA language)
+🟢 Proficient in Excel (but not in VBA language, still working!)
 ​🧠 Good understanding of Structured Query Language instructions (MySQL, PostgreSQL)
 🐍​ Good comprehension of Python language
 👨‍💻​ Basic capability of DAX language in Power BI